Relabeling Minimal Training Subset to Flip a Prediction: Limitations and Risks

 In our study, we've extensively used influence functions to solve the problem.
 However, being aware of fundamental limitations is crucial: they tend to be only effective in convex loss.
 The overarching goal of pinpointing a minimal subset within the training data, such that a change in labels leads to a reversal in prediction, isn't exclusively achievable via approximations rooted in influence functions.
 This approach is favored in our work due to its intuitive nature and wide use.

-In addition, while Algorithm~\ref{sec:alg} currently shows less than optimal performance on the essay dataset, this presents an opportunity for further investigation.
+In addition, while Algorithm~\ref{alg:alg1} currently shows less than optimal performance on the essay dataset, this presents an opportunity for further investigation.
 Specific characteristics unique to this dataset might influence the performance, opening up a valuable avenue for future research.

+There exists an inherent risk wherein the same approach could be exploited to engender biased determinations.
+Specifically, by intentionally mislabeling genuine training data and subsequently retraining the model, actors with malicious intent might be able to invert just determinations, thereby compromising the model's integrity and fairness.
+To counteract this risk, strategies such as regular data integrity checks, stringent access control, and employing model robustness techniques can be integrated, thereby ensuring the preservation of model authenticity and shielding against adversarial exploits.